nucypher/nucypher/docs/source/guides/staking_guide.rst

     (nucypher)$ nucypher stake restake --enable

-To disable restaking:
+To disable re-staking:

 .. code:: bash

     (nucypher)$ nucypher stake restake --disable

-Additionally, you can enable **restake locking**, an on-chain commitment to continue restaking until a future period (`release_period`).
-Once enabled, the `StakingEscrow` contract will not allow **restaking** to be disabled until the release period begins, even if you are the stake owner.
+Additionally, you can enable **re-stake locking**, an on-chain commitment to continue re-staking until a future period (`release_period`).
+Once enabled, the `StakingEscrow` contract will not allow **re-staking** to be disabled until the release period begins, even if you are the stake owner.

 .. code:: bash

     (nucypher)$ nucypher stake restake --lock-until 12345

-No action is needed to release the restaking lock once the release period begins.
+No action is needed to release the re-staking lock once the release period begins.

 Collect rewards earned by the staker